kevindawsongso/cloud-resume-challenge/README.md

 Welcome!
 This is my completed version of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/), a hands-on cloud engineering project designed to showcase real-world skills across web development, serverless infrastructure, CI/CD automation, and cloud security.

-This repository contains the full source code and automation behind my live resume website, deployed entirely on AWS with modern DevSecOps practices.
+This repository contains the full source code and automation behind my live resume website, deployed entirely on AWS with CI/CD and modern DevSecOps practices.

 ---